Toloka/docs/en/guide/faq/faq.md

 {% endcut %}

-{% cut "If I ban users from my project so that everyone can complete a maximum of one task, are the Tolokers notified of the ban?" %}
+{% cut "If I ban Tolokers from my project so that everyone can complete a maximum of one task, are the Tolokers notified of the ban?" %}

 No, the Tolokers are unaware of the ban.

 {% endcut %}

-{% cut "What output format do I use for the review results to filter out mismatching users based on the “Majority vote”?" %}
+{% cut "What output format do I use for the review results to filter out mismatching Tolokers based on the “Majority vote”?" %}

-To perform actions with users (assign a skill or ban them) based on the majority vote, add a relevant [rule](../concepts/mvote.md) to the pool.
+To perform actions with Tolokers (assign a skill or ban them) based on the majority vote, add a relevant [rule](../concepts/mvote.md) to the pool.

 Don't forget to enable **Keep task order** in the pool parameters.
 Majority vote is used in the projects with preset options (radio buttons or checkboxes).
 This rule won't apply to the text entry or file upload fields.